Aider-AI/aider/aider/website/docs/usage/watch.md

 ```

 This makes it easier to use aider from within your favorite editor or IDE.
 See the demo video above of aider working with AI comments in VSCode.
+You can also [download the demo video directly](/assets/videos/aider-watch-demo.mp4).

 This capability is quite flexible and powerful once you get familiar with the various ways it can be used: